-Before we tried this pan seared chicken breast recipe, we were somewhat skeptical.
+We confess that before we tried this pan seared chicken breast recipe, we were somewhat skeptical.
 After all, we respect America’s Test Kitchen and all, but we were sorta wed to a different method for cooking skin-on chicken breasts—a method we’d used for years without complaint.
 That changed the moment we tasted this hen.
 If you cook a lot of chicken, this recipe is life-altering.
 It’s cheap.
 It’s easy.
 It’s fast.
 It’s fail-proof.
 And wow!
-(We said “wow” because that’s what we say when too many words are jangling about in our minds at the same time, and they can’t all come through to the page at the same time.)
+(We said “wow” because that’s what we say when too many words are jangling about in our minds at the same time and they can’t all come through on the keyboard to the page at the same time.
+Wow is simple.
+Short.
+And says it all.)
 Suffice it to say, our skepticism flip-flopped.
-As for doing a little DIY butchering to remove the chicken breast from the bone so you get skin-on breast at a fraction of the cost, it’s a cinch.
-Follow the instructions and you’re gonna be just fine.
+You may need to do a little DIY butchering to remove the bone from the chicken breast so you get skin-on chicken breasts at a fraction of the cost of store-bought, but it’s a cinch.
+Follow the instructions below and you’re gonna be just fine.
 All that’s left to do is sit down, smile a little smugly, and accept accolades.
 Bottom line: Best pan seared chicken breast ev-ah.

 Pan Seared Chicken Breast Recipe

 - 2 (10- to 12-ounce) bone-in, skin-on, split chicken breasts

 - At least 1 hour before cooking